JezSurfaceIT/secdevops-cicd-pipeline/.bmad-core/tasks/brownfield-create-epic.md

 "Please develop detailed user stories for this brownfield epic.
 Key considerations:

+- MANDATORY: All development MUST use TDD (write tests first, then implementation)
+- MANDATORY: All infrastructure changes MUST use IaC - NO direct Azure changes allowed
+- If Azure issues arise, fix the IaC code and redeploy - never modify Azure directly
 - This is an enhancement to an existing system running {{technology stack}}
 - Integration points: {{list key integration points}}
 - Existing patterns to follow: {{relevant existing patterns}}
 - Critical compatibility requirements: {{key requirements}}
 - Each story must include verification that existing functionality remains intact
+- Each story must include test-first task breakdown

 The epic should maintain system integrity while delivering {{epic goal}}."